MycroftAI/documentation/docs/skill-development/user-interaction/intents/adapt-intents.md

 2. `deep fried`
 3. `mashed`

-This `Type` will be available to use in your Skill's Intent Handler on the `message` obect.
+This `Type` will be available to use in your Skill's Intent Handler on the `message` object.
 We can access this using:

 ```text
 message.data.get('Type')